jusnerchaya/Information-Security/h1-Should-Tero-wear-a-helmet?.md

 (3) What Are We Going to Do About It?

-Mitigations:
+**Mitigations:
 Use strong access controls and MFA.

-Rotate encryption keys regularly.
+**Rotate encryption keys regularly.

-Implement firewall, IDPS, and DDoS protection.
+**Implement firewall, IDPS, and DDoS protection.

-Regularly backup and test disaster recovery.
+**Regularly backup and test disaster recovery.

-Train employees on security awareness.
+**Train employees on security awareness.

 (4) Did We Do a Good Enough Job?

-we can do good enounh job by Performing regular audits and pentests.
+We can do good enounh job by Performing regular audits and pentests.
 Continuously update threat models.Monitor security metrics.
 Conduct post-incident reviews for continuous improvement.